All Episodes

 They haven't succeeded at doing anything.

-That's where you've got to focus on Iraq.
+The political aspect, that's where you've got to focus in Iraq.

-We are having more fun than a human being, should be allowed to have lots of audio sound bites in a juicy coming up.
+We are having more fun than a human being should be allowed to have lots of audio soundbites in a juicy.

-And the political news is not just to the shocking political news, not confined just to the Democrat Party.
+Coming up, and the political news is not just the shocking political news, not confined just to the Democrat Party.

-In Florida, a Rasmussen Paul Huckabee has wrested the lead from Rudy Giuliani.
+In Florida, a Rasmussen poll Huckabee has wrested the lead from Rudy Giuliani.

 As you know, it's Christmas time, ladies and gentlemen, and even the Clintons celebrate Christmas.